jpu234/autopkg-setup/README.md

 ## Install AutoPkg

 First, find the latest version of AutoPkg.
-You can use its [GitHub repo](https://github.com/autopkg/autopkg/releases/latest) or by running the command line command: `curl -s https://api.github.com/repos/autopkg/autopkg/releases/latest | grep "browser_download_url"`
+You can use its [GitHub repo](https://github.com/autopkg/autopkg/releases/latest) or by running the Terminal command: `curl -s https://api.github.com/repos/autopkg/autopkg/releases/latest | grep "browser_download_url"`

 Next, download that package, either from the link in a web browser or using `curl` on the Terminal command line:
 `curl -LO https://github.com/autopkg/autopkg/releases/download/v2.7.2/autopkg-2.7.2.pkg`